devopstrainingschool/kubernetes-kops-installation/README.md

 ```
 kops create cluster --cloud=aws --zones=us-east-2b --name=kops.devopstrainingschool.com --dns-zone=kops.devopstrainingschool.com --dns private
 ```
-Finally configure your cluster with:
+the --zones=make sure it is the same as where you create your EC2 Finally configure your cluster with:
 ```
 kops update cluster --name kops.devopstrainingschool.com --yes --admin